ritikagr061/Strivers-SDE-Sheet-Challenge/README.md

-This repository contains code of the strivers sheet for revision puposes
+This repository contains solution code of the strivers sheet